Foster Care for Newcomers and Immigrants in Nova Scotia

 The PRIDE Training in Context

-The 27-hour PRIDE pre-service program (nine three-hour sessions) is delivered in English and is the primary preparation pathway for all prospective DCS foster parents.
+The 27-hour PRIDE pre-service program (nine three-hour sessions) is the DCS pre-service program.
 Topics include attachment theory, managing separation and loss, birth family relationships, and working as part of a professional team.

-If English is not your first language, you can ask DCS about language access options.
-The availability of interpretation varies by district office and session schedule, but DCS is obligated to make reasonable accommodation.
-This is worth raising early rather than hoping to navigate it once you have already started training.
+If English is not your first language, ask DCS about language-access options.
+Availability may vary by district office and session schedule, so raise the question early rather than hoping to navigate it once you have already started training.

 The PRIDE training is designed to challenge assumptions about parenting, not just transmit information.
 Many newcomers find that it raises questions about discipline, cultural continuity, and their own childhood experiences that feel uncomfortable but are ultimately valuable preparation for the work.